 Last month, I was one of the 50+ British delegates at the World Association of Sign Language Interpreters (WASLI) 2019 conference in Paris.

-Over the 15 years plus working in this Industry, I have attended many UK based BSL Interpreting and Deaf conferences.
+Over the 15 years of working in this Industry, I have attended many UK-based BSL Interpreting and Deaf conferences.
 This included an EFSLI conference which was held in Brighton in 2003.
 These experiences gave me an idea of what to expect at WASLI.

 We are so privileged here in the UK.
 Interpreters have access to training and professional standards.
 More importantly, we have legislation that allows deaf people the right to access information in a way that suits them.